CeraMapleheart/DataDiode/README.md

 # Simulating a Data Diode with NixOS Containers

-This guide will walk you through creating a unidirectional data flow between two NixOS containers without external hardware.
-We'll use VirtualBox on your Windows machine to create this setup.
+This guide will walkthrough creating a unidirectional data flow between two NixOS containers without external hardware.
+Use VirtualBox on Windows machine to create this setup.

 ## Prerequisites